Current Ministry Location-

-Hailing from Summit Argo, Illinois, Sister Mary entered the Maryknoll Sisters in 1957.
-She spent her first years as a secretary and also working at the U.S. Postal Service office at Maryknoll.
-After receiving her B.A. degree in community service in 1970, Sister Mary went to Cochabamba, Bolivia, for Spanish language study.
+Mary entered the Maryknoll Sisters December 31, 1957 at the novitiate in Valley Park, MO.
+She professed First Vows August 22, 1960 at Valley Park and Final Vows August 22, 1966 at the Center in NY.
+She spent her first years at the Center as a secretary and also worked at the U.S. Postal Service office at Maryknoll.
+After receiving her B.A. degree in community service in 1970 From Rogers College, Maryknoll, NY, Sister Mary was assigned to Chile that same year.

 Arriving in Chile, she worked in the southern sector of Santiago in a población called La Bandera.
 This was undeveloped farmland that was taken over by a large group of homeless families.
 She worked in a program of alphabetization and did some community organizing until the September 11, 1973, military coup put an end to her work.
 After taking a practical nursing course at the local public hospital, she worked in several public health clinics in the area and assisted social workers at a refugee center.

-Receiving her nursing degree from Columbia University in 1982, Sister Mary responded to an appeal from Church World Services for nurses to volunteer for a three-month period in the understaffed hospitals of West Beirut, a predominantly Muslim sector of the city.
+Receiving her Bachelor of Science degree in Nursing from Columbia University, NYC in 1982, Sister Mary responded to an appeal from Church World Services for nurses to volunteer for a three-month period in the understaffed hospitals of West Beirut, a predominantly Muslim sector of the city.
 Her emergency hospital was located in a parking garage under a 12-story apartment building.

 Sister Mary remembers holding a flashlight between her teeth while she changed dressings.
 “It’s been a great opportunity to meet and work with the Palestinian and Lebanese patients and staff as well as the international staff of volunteers—a wonderful group of people.”